superlinked/VectorHub/docs/use_cases/recSys-basic.md

     {'TRAVEL'}

-We have successfully matched articles with this user's interest ("travel").
+Success!
+We see that user_id 74 has been matched with articles appropriate to their interest in "travel".
+Our user-interaction dataset appears to be effective in matching users with articles they would be interested in.

+### Training our interaction-based models

-Let's turn to our two collaborative filtering models. **To train our models, we need to create train and test data**.
+Now that we've successfully created our user-interaction dataset, let's get into the details of our two collaborative filtering models. **To train them, we need to create training and test data**.

-We will provide two models.
-For the **first model**, which we'll call "**Similar Vectors**," the training data will be used to create a vector for each user, populated by ratings given to news articles by all users.
+In our **first collaborative filtering model**, which we'll call "**Similar Vectors**," we use training data to create a vector for each user, populated by ratings they've given to news articles.
 Once we've created our user vectors, we can retrieve the most similar users via, for example, cosine similarity.
 And once similar users are identified, we can easily collect articles they've viewed that the context user hasn't yet seen.

-The **second model** is a **Matrix Factorization** model presented in [this paper](http://yifanhu.net/PUB/cf.pdf), with an efficient implementation in `implicit` package available [here](https://github.com/benfred/implicit).
+Our **second collaborative filtering model** is a **Matrix Factorization** model, presented in [this paper](http://yifanhu.net/PUB/cf.pdf), with an efficient implementation in `implicit` package available [here](https://github.com/benfred/implicit).

 ### Cold-start problem

-Our two models can recommend items only to users that were part of training.
-Because new users start without any interactions, we have to recommend articles to them using a different strategy.
-One common solution is to present these users with a list of the most popular items.
+Recall the tiers of our general recipe for providing recommendations to particular user-types (based on their activity level).
+Our two collaborative filtering models can recommend items only to users that were part of training.
+And our content-based recommender can only recommend articles to users who have at least one interaction with content.
+Because new users start "cold" - without any platform activity, we have to recommend articles to them using a different strategy.
+One common solution to the cold start problem is to present these users with a list of the most popular items among all users.

 ```python